Some rules were made to be broken. Especially these arbitrary university and college rules potentially holding you back from your full potential.

-There are arbitrary rules that every college student is presented with before embarking on their studies.
-Where these rules came from, nobody knows.
+There are made-up rules that every college student is presented with before embarking on their studies.
+Where these university and college rules came from, nobody knows.

-The problem is, these rules are seen as such absolutes, as if breaking them will doom your degree to failure.
+The problem is, these rules are seen as absolute, as if breaking them will doom your degree to failure.
 But, you can bend, and even break the rules, and still graduate with honours.
-We are not going to tell you how to you breeze through college without doing any work.
+I am not going to tell you how to you breeze through college without doing any work.
 This is about how you can get the most out of your college experience by flipping the rules on their head.

 Rule #1 – Attend Every Class

 The golden rule for all college students is actually bullshit.
 Everyone thinks missing classes is one of the great student faux pas.
 But there are a few times when skipping class could actually benefit your degree.
 You just have to think about the big picture.
 Is it more important to revise for that biology final or to sit through two hours of The Fall of Rome?
 Make sure you have a friend who takes good (and legible) notes and ask them to fill you in on the details later.

 Don’t leave your apologies to the last minute.
 Last minute emails come off as excuses for sleeping late…

 The key to missing class is communication.
 Professors are generally understanding if you are upfront about the situation.
 They want you to succeed.
 If you have the opportunity to interview for a great internship or need to finish off that college essay, simply explain the situation.
 Let them know you are disappointed to miss the class.
 You might even ask to attend their office hours to ask some follow up questions?
 With online classes and recorded lectures, this may not be a problem at all.
 An honest approach will help you to build a rapport with your professors.
 Don’t leave your apologies to the last minute.
 Last minute emails come off as excuses for sleeping late…

 - If you’re sick